10. The Bust-Out.

 “It wasn’t us alone.”

 “I am full aware.
 As a child I staged that event in my barnyard.
 It was my favorite game, next to capturing Felipe’s gold in a pirate ship I built.
 I dreamt of being the next Drake.
 I read everything on him I could get my mitts on.
 I studied the tactics of famous battles.
-I feel up to anything the rats offer me, but my intention for this evening is to gather intelligence, to get my bearings.”
+I feel up to anything the rats throw at me, but my intention for this evening is to gather intelligence, to get my bearings.”

 Drusilla, while enormously relieved, doesn’t want to betray it.
 “You must have some sort of plan in mind,” she coaxes, as if more than ready for a fight.